Key Takeaways

 When someone calls a business and doesn't reach a human, they have options.
 They can leave a voicemail and hope for a callback.
 They can try again later.
 Or they can call the next business on their list.

-Industry research consistently shows that 85% of callers who can't reach you won't try again.
+Research on missed calls in home services consistently shows that 62% of business calls go unanswered—and 85% of callers who can't reach you won't try again.
 They move on.
 Your competitor answers their phone, wins the job, and you never knew the opportunity existed.

 The Urgency Factor